andrealmar/andrealmarCom/now/index.md

 * Collaborating on Python communities like Python-MG, WTTD and CodeNewbies

-* Preparing myself to give TechTalks
+* Preparing myself to give TechTalks in local events

 * Reading these [books]({{ site.url }}/books)

+* Running 3x a week

 ## Last Update:
 * February, 2016